-The Patient Care Assistant Technical Certificate of Credit prepares students with rigorous classroom training and practice as well as the clinical experiences to perform a full range of patient care duties or services under nursing or medical direction.
+The Certified Nursing Assistant Technical Certificate of Credit prepares students with rigorous classroom training and practice as well as the clinical experiences to perform a full range of patient care duties or services under nursing or medical direction.
 This includes taking vital signs, obtaining lab specimens, assisting with activities of daily living, observing and charting patient information, and reporting appropriate information to supervisors.
 It may also include providing various outreach services to clients within the community.
-Students who successfully complete the Patient Care Assistant Technical Certificate of Credit may be eligible to sit for the National Nurse Aide Assessment program (NNAAP) which determines competency to become enrolled in the State nurse aide registry.
+Federal and state government requirements exist for nursing aides who work in nursing care facilities.
+In Georgia, aids must complete a minimum of 85 hours of state-approved training and pss a compentency evaluation.
+Students who successfully complete the certified Nurse Assistant Technical Certificate of Credit may be eligible to sit for the National Nurse Aide Assessment program (NNAAP) which determines competency to become enrolled in the State nurse aide registry as a certified nursing assistant (CNA).

 COURSE NO. OCCUPATIONAL COURSES CREDITS

-ALHS 1011 Anatomy & Physiology 5
+ALHS 1011 Structure & Function of the Human Body 5

 ALHS 1040 Introduction to Health Care 3

 ALHS 1060 Diet and Nutrition for Allied

 Health Sciences 2

 ALHS 1090 Medical Terminology for Allied

 Health Sciences 2

 COMP 1000 Introduction to Computer Literacy 3

 EMPL 1000 Interpersonal Relations and Professional

 Development 2

 NAST 1100 Nurse Aide Fundamentals 6